Blog

 You can't:

-The Facebook algorithm is another big roadblock to community building.
+The Facebook groups algorithm is another big roadblock to community building.

 The problem is that Facebook wants you to spend as much time in the app as possible.